For the most up to date information on COVID-19 visit:

 Who Should Get Tested for COVID-19?

-- Have symptoms of COVID-19.
+- An individual who has symptoms of COVID-19.
 People with COVID-19 have reported a wide range of symptoms including:

 - Shortness of breath or trouble breathing